Hepatitis C Basics

 These Are Two Common Tests To Determine If You Have Hepatitis C

-HCV Antibody Test: A positive result means at some point you contracted hepatitis C. This test is very accurate (with the accuracy more than 99%), but may not detect if you are still infected.
+HCV Antibody Test: A positive result means at some point you contracted hepatitis C. This Hepatitis C test is very accurate (with an accuracy of more than 99%), but may not detect if you are still infected.
 To confirm your result, ask PULSE doctor for a diagnostic test.

 HCV RNA/Diagnostic Test: This confirms if you are currently living with hepatitis C by detecting the virus in your blood.
-These results report the number of the virus and are reported as undetectable or detectable.
+These results report the number of viruses that are undetectable or detectable.
 A detectable result means you have chronic (long-term) hepatitis C.

 Treatment for Hepatitis C